That word… ‘Design’ – The Design Journey ( edited in 2025 )

 Why not open a new document and test out your newly created Photoshop Brush, I hope you enjoy making more awesome brushes.

 This post covers 3 simple ways for you to build a website for free, or almost free.
-This article is ideal for start-ups, hobbyist’s and individuals looking to start small and work their way up with their online presence.
-All you need is a computer and access to the internet.
+This article is ideal for start-ups, hobbyists, and individuals looking to gradually build their online presence.
+All you need is a computer and internet access.

 This post will cover the pros and cons of each system based on tried and tested experience.

-Generally speaking, Blogger is used more by hobbyists than
+However, generally speaking, Blogger is used more by hobbyists than professionals, but this doesn’t render the software totally unworthy.

-Due to Blogger’s low point of entry, it is a magnet for homemade, freebie and hobbyist blog creators.
-Few websites buck this trend with this platform by offering tremendous value and great content.
+Due to Blogger’s low point of entry, it is a magnet for homemade, freebie, and hobbyist blog creators.
+A great starting point for those learning the bably blocks for making blogs and blog content.

-Thiswebsite is great example of what can be achieved with some dedication and will power.
-The website – Print & Pattern – comes with a jobsboard, products and other pieces of information centred around graphic and surface pattern design.
+This website is a great example of what can be achieved with some dedication and willpower, with its limited build function.
+The website, Print & Pattern, comes with a jobs board, products, and other pieces of information centered around graphic and surface pattern design.

 I doff my cap… If I had one!

-might also be worth mentioning that you can also monetise your
+It might also be worth mentioning that you can also monetise your ‘Blogger’ blog very easily using Adsense should you choose to do so.

 Blogger Pros :

-– FREE – Blogger is free.
-You can set up an account today and start writing about your hobby pretty much right away.
+FREE – Blogger is free.
+You can set up an account today and start writing about your hobby or business pretty much right away.

-– It’s reasonably easy to use – Blogger is relatively straight forward to use.
-Buttons in the left hand navigation show what is what.
-All you need to do is Create a “new post” and type away – as easy as that although it is not without flaws.
+Reasonably easy to use – Blogger is relatively straightforward to use.
+Buttons in the left-hand navigation show what is what, from add buttons to other tools.
+All you need to do is create a “new post” and type away – as easy as that, although it is not without its quirks.

-– Can be polished – with a bit of thought and a lot of application you can make your Blogger look quite professional.
+Can be polished – with a bit of thought, a lot of application, and headache tablets, you can make your Blogger look professional.
+But in my personal experience, it is an uphill struggle.

 Blogger Cons :